cadekane/hawaiian-islands-solution/README.md

 2. Use dot notation or bracket notation to add a new property to the chosen island object.

 **Example:**
-Suppose we want to add an `attraction` property to the island of "Maui" with a value of "Haleakalā National Park" (a string).
+Suppose we want to add an `attraction` property to the island of Maui with a value of "Haleakalā National Park".

 - We first must access the island object.
 Because we know in what order we added each island, we can access them with their __index__.
 - Recall that in JavaScript, indices begin at 0.
 Therefore, our first island is at index 0, our second island at index 1, etc.